arethk/wsop_unblock_ui/README.md

 Optional: You can run the code in the inject script chrome addon found here https://chrome.google.com/webstore/detail/injectcode/flhghpihapijancfhnicbnjifdodohpi

 With this plugin you can use the loop script unblockui_loop.js, and it will auto remove the black div for you automatically as you surf.
-You can simply click the Active/Inactive button ont he top right on the loop script from within the plugin to enable and disable this script.
+You can simply click the Active/Inactive button on the top right on the loop script from within the plugin to enable and disable this script.